Rapto

 Rapto (lit.
-'Rapture') is a 2019 Peruvian-Argentine mystery thriller film directed by Frank Pérez-Garland and written by Alberto Rojas Apel and Vanessa Saba.
+'Rapture') is a 2019 mystery thriller film directed by Frank Pérez-Garland and written by Alberto Rojas Apel and Vanessa Saba.
 It stars Stefano Salvini.
 It premiered on March 7, 2019, in Peruvian theaters.

 Synopsis

 Sebastian Freyre, an outstanding law student in his last year and belonging to a wealthy Lima family, desperately seeks to find the whereabouts of his kidnapped grandfather.
 Along with Espinoza, his friend, and teacher, they begin a fight against time to find their grandfather before the four days that the kidnappers have given as the deadline.
 Along the way, secrets and revelations will come out that his family would never have wanted him to know.

 Cast

 The actors participating in this film are: